 No “hocus pocus”.

 Never allow yourself to be outworked.
-To be outdedicated to the task at hand.
-To be outpassioned.
+Nor to be outdedicated to the task at hand.
+And never, ever be outpassioned.

 Those are all things within your sphere of influence (starting with YOU) & controllable by you.